MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 ---
 # Overview of Progressive Web Apps (PWAs)

-**[Progressive Web Apps][MDNApps]** (PWAs) provide access to open web technologies for cross-platform interoperability and provide your users with a native, app-like experience customized for their devices.
+**[Progressive Web Apps][MDNApps]** (PWAs) provide access to open web technologies for cross-platform interoperability and provide your users with an app-like experience customized for their devices.

-PWAs are websites that are **[progressively enhanced][AListApartUnderstandingProgressiveEnhancement]** to function like native apps on supporting platforms, and like regular web sites on other browsers.
+PWAs are websites that are **[progressively enhanced][AListApartUnderstandingProgressiveEnhancement]** to function like installed apps on supporting platforms, and like regular web sites on other browsers.

-The qualities of a PWA combine **the best of the web and native apps**.
-PWAs run in browsers, like websites, but have access to native app features like the ability to work offline, be installed as a native app, support push notifications and periodic updates, access hardware features, and more.
+The qualities of a PWA combine **the best of the web and compiled apps**.
+PWAs run in browsers, like websites, but have access to app features like the ability to work offline, be installed on the operating system, support push notifications and periodic updates, access hardware features, and more.

 **PWAs are first-class citizens on Windows**.
 When installed, they behave like other apps.
 They can be added to the Start Menu, pinned to the Taskbar, handle files, run on user login, and more.